 In 2017 I began a residency at the Arbutus Folk School in downtown Olympia, where I studied the techniques employed in Windsor chairmaking, and adapted them to the tools and materials available to me.
+In 2019 I apprenticed with Curtis Buchanan, a Windsor chairmaker in Jonesborough, Tennessee.

 My interest in woodworking and craft centers on functional objects, and is tied to ideas of dignity, autonomy, and beauty.